Oriol Pla

 Oriol Pla Solina (born 1993) is a Spanish actor from Catalonia.

 Biography

 Oriol Pla Solina was born in Barcelona in 1993, son to Quimet Pla (founding member of Comediants) and Núria Solina (founding member of Circ Cric).
-He made his debut onstage at age 6, later founding his own clown group 'Espai Dual'.
+He made his debut onstage at age 6 in Quatre fustes i un paper, later founding his own clown group 'Espai Dual'.
 In his early television career, he featured in TV3 shows such as El cor de la ciutat, the TV-movie Ebre, del bressol a la batalla or Merlí.

+In 2018, he starred in the miniseries What the Future Holds, portraying Justo Gil, an ambitious young go-getter arriving in late-Francoist Barcelona ready to take on the world.

+In December 2025, Oriol Pla and his family (Quimet Pla, Núria Solina, and Diana Pla) were announced as recipients of the Gold Medal of Merit in the Fine Arts.